buaa-hipo/DynVec-artifact/README.md

 # DynVec-artifact
 Implementation and evaluation scripts for DynVec

+## Pre-requests

+- Intel oneAPI 2021.1 (other version is not tested)

 ## Code structure

 - `DynVec-motivation` includes the `gather`/`scatter` micro-benchmarks for motivating performance evalutions;